My Story infection episodes, but they were sporadic.

 I took the antibiotic STD treatment, and the cystitis went away, but the heartburn didn’t go away.
 It continued even after the cystitis, and I didn’t understand (and still don’t understand) the reason.

-The Ureaplasma Specialist Gynaecologist also advised me to take Monuril immediately before or after each intercourse.
+The Ureaplasma Specialist and Gynaecologist also advised me to take Monuril immediately before or after each intercourse.
 He followed his advice with the result of having had a couple of intercourse without any consequences but of having developed resistance to fosfomycin!!!!
 After the two successful intercourses, I decided to try having intercourse without STD antibiotic coverage, but the cystitis reappeared right on time!!!

 Cystitis is always treated with antibiotics, but heartburn is more difficult to eradicate.
 The burning sensations were/are external, halfway between the urethra and the vulva.